-And from this we turn to a very different form in the "Altaforte," which is perhaps the best sestina that has been written in English: Damn it all! all this our South stinks peace.
+And from this we turn to a very different form in the "Altaforte," which is perhaps the best sestina that has been written in English:

+Damn it all! all this our South stinks peace.
 You whoreson dog, Papiols, come! let's to music!
 I have no life save when the swords clash.
-But ah! when I see the standards gold, vair, purple, opposing, And the broad fields beneath them turn crimson, Then howl I my heart nigh mad with rejoicing.
+But ah! when I see the standards gold, vair, purple, opposing, And the broad fields beneath them turn crimson, Then how!
+I my heart nigh mad with rejoicing.

 In hot summer have I great rejoicing When the tempests kill the earth's foul peace, And the lightnings from black heaven flash crimson, And the fierce thunders roar me their music And the winds shriek through the clouds mad, opposing, And through all the riven skies God's swords clash.

 I have quoted two verses to show the intricacy of the pattern.

 The Provencal canzon, like the Elizabethan lyric, was written for music.
 Mr. Pound has more recently insisted, in a series of articles on the work of Arnold Dolmetsch, in the "Egoist," on the importance of a study of music for the poet.

 Such a relation between poetry and music is very different from what is called the "music" of Shelley or Swinburne, a music often nearer to rhetoric (or the art of the orator) than to the instrument.
 For poetry to approach the condition of music (Pound quotes approvingly the dictum of Pater) it is not necessary that poetry should be destitute of meaning.
-Instead of slightly veiled and resonant abstractions, like

-Time with a gift of tears,

-Grief with a glass that ran-

-of Swinburne, or the mossiness of Mallarme, Pound's verse is always definite and concrete, because he has always a definite emotion behind it.
+Instead of slightly veiled and resonant abstractions, like of Swinburne, or the mossiness of Mallarme, Pound's verse is always definite and concrete, because he has always a definite emotion behind it.

-Though I've roamed through many places,

-None there is that my heart troweth

-Fair as that wherein fair groweth

-One whose laud here interlaces

-Tuneful words, that I've essayed.